vlorman/DA-causal-inference/README.md

 significant decrease in charges in five of six categories of offenses, and an increase in charges for firearms offenses.
 We also investigate the sensitivity of our estimates to unobserved confounders.

-* In [matching.md](matching.md) we document more about our matching methodology and investigate other matching methods.
+* [matching.md](matching.md) contains further details about our matching methodology and investigates other matching methods.

 * [cleaning.md](cleaning.md) documents how we obtained and processed our data to prepare it for analysis.